Free your school from the grip of the single-use waste monster!

 - Obtaining Evaluating, and Communicating Information

-Excess single-use packaging and waste from school lunches deplete natural resources and fill up our landfills contributing to the planet’s mounting plastic pollution crisis.
+Packaging that we use one time and throw away drains Earth’s natural resources and fills up landfills contributing to the planet’s mounting plastic pollution problem.

 What You Will Accomplish

-Use our Trash Free Lunch Sign-Up Sheet Template to assemble your team!
+Use the Trash Free Lunch Sign-Up Sheet Template to assemble your team!

 - Working with a small group of students?
 Hold a single day Trash Free Lunch event